QaziAbsaar/QaziAbsaar/README.md

 ---

 ## 📂 Projects
+- **Agantic AI FastFood Delivery System**: 🧩 A project utilizing Forinter model like Google Gemini and make it to a useful Agent by integrating it to to WhatsApp via MCP.

 - **Sudoku Puzzle Solver**: 🧩 A project utilizing OCR technology to solve Sudoku puzzles from images.

 - **Chess-Playing Robotic Hand**: ♟️ Integrating a chess engine and computer vision for game strategy and move detection.